Photo

 B.A., Univ. of California, Berkeley

 Heatherton researches movements for social change.
 She is the author of Arise!
-Global Radicalism in the Era of the Mexican Revolution (University of California Press, 2022), named one of the best books of 2022 by The Progressive Magazine (Madison, WI) and one of the best scholarly books of 2023 by The Chronicle of Higher Education.
-The book, now in paperback, will be translated into Spanish and republished by La Cigarra Press (Mexico City, Mexico) in Fall 2025.
-She is currently at work on a new project entitled Shadows without Bodies, an adaptation of her recent 2024 lecture at the London School of Economics.
+Global Radicalism in the Era of the Mexican Revolution (University of California Press, 2022), named one of the best books of 2022 by The Progressive (Madison, WI) and one of the best scholarly books of 2023 by The Chronicle of Higher Education.
+The book, now in paperback, will be translated into Spanish and republished by La Cigarra Press (Mexico) in Fall 2026.
+She is currently at work on a new project entitled Shadows Without Bodies, an adaptation of her 2024 keynote address for the Internationalism, Cosmopolitanism and Politics of Solidarity Lecture at the London School of Economics.